WPMedia/WPYouTubeKit/README.md

 ## Logging

-Since version 2.2.0, WPYouTubeKit produces logs.
+Since version 2.2.0 of XCDYouTubeKit, logs are produced.
 WPYouTubeKit supports [CocoaLumberjack](https://github.com/CocoaLumberjack/CocoaLumberjack) but does not require it.

 See the `XCDYouTubeLogger` class [documentation](http://cocoadocs.org/docsets/XCDYouTubeKit/) for more information.